 In addition to her nonprofit work, Carletta is a dedicated educator with work in grades K-20.
 She believes a quality education is an asset that every child should be afforded and understands the concept that, “it takes a village to raise a child.”

 Currently, she is a School Counselor in the public school system of the District of Columbia.
 Carletta is also President of the DC School Counselor Association (DCSCA) and recently joined the Counseling Advisory Committee at Trinity University.
 Her duties with DCSCA included representing the organization at the 3rd annual White House Convening on Strengthening School Counseling and College Advising.
-She received her B.A. in Education from Oglethorpe University and her two advanced degrees (M.Ed, Ed.S) from Georgia State University.
+She received her B.A. in Education from Oglethorpe University and her two advanced degrees (M.Ed., Ed.S) from Georgia State University.
 Carletta worked in Georgia as a teacher in Decatur City Schools and a counselor in Fulton County Schools.

 Carletta was named the 2016 DC School Counselor of the Year (SCOY) by the American School Counselor Association (ASCA).
 In January of 2016, Hurt along with other SCOY finalists will visit with Michelle Obama at the White House for a reception in their honor.
 In April of 2017, Carletta was recognized by the Oglethorpe University Alumni Association with the Bell Award.
 She was recently awarded Mentor of the Year by the DC chapter of the National Black MBA Association.

 She has a youth development company, IN THE LOOP Program of Success, which provides ongoing, engaging programs to empower, educate and elevate young people.
 Hurt is working on her first novel, 20 Reasons Why I Love Girl Power (and you should too) set for release Winter 2017.